Heads up! This post contains affiliate links for Dubsado, which I rely on to keep my business running smoothly.

 I also provide monthly support subscriptions for maintenance like updating and plugin licensing as well as a discounted hourly rate program available exclusively to my clients.
-If a client chooses to maintain their own site and licencing then I provide instructions on how to do so, as well as 2 weeks of site tech support after the project launch.
+If a client chooses to maintain their own site and licensing then I provide instructions on how to do so, as well as 2 weeks of site tech support after the project launch.

 Heart, soul, and so much more

 There’s a lot more that goes into crafting brands & websites than just the processes and systems that keeps a project moving forward.

 Do you have any questions about my client happiness system?